After your loved one passes on, you will have to arrange for the funeral. Read on to find out the tasks involved in preparing for a funeral.

-The coroner will review the case and determine if an autopsy is required.
-The next-of-kin will be informed of the coroner's decision and when they may collect the body.
+The coroner will review the circumstances of death and determine if an autopsy is required.
+The next-of-kin will be informed of the coroner's decision and when the body can be claimed.

 After the CCOD has been obtained, the family may engage a funeral director who will:

 The Association of Funeral Directors Singapore

 (this can be done concurrently with Step 2)